Calculatorbudy circle calculator logo

 Calculations use Pi (π) ≈ 3.14159

-Below is a detailed breakdown of the formulas used by our tool.
-You can use these to perform calculations manually.
+Below are the mathematical formulas used by this calculator.
+You can use these to verify results manually.

 A = π × r²